klazarsk/storagetoolkit/README.md

   * Implement bare output (no heading) option for enablement of custom reporting scripts, ticketing systems, etc.
   * Create manpage
 * Long term
-  * Build storagetoolkit rpm (I didn't see the need with the standalone file; making an rpm for a single file is kind of like using a hydraulic press to mash potatoes.
+  * Build storagetoolkit rpm (I didn't see the need with the standalone file; making an rpm for a single file is kind of like using a hydraulic press to mash potatoes, but it does make more sense with a manpage, and even more so when the other utilities are refactored and published.
 KISS.)
   * Port to python (this is a longer-term goal)

 This script reports on the top disk consumers to help identify where cleanup is required.